Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick: Conclusion

 \section{Conclusion}

 We showed how to obtain an excellent approximation of the solutions and the energy of a weakly damped harmonic oscillator without solving the differential equation of the second order, i.e., equation \eqref{HOeq}, and without any previous insights into the analytical form of the solutions of that equation.
-The model we introduced and the trick we used are suitable for first-year undergraduates.
-In addition, we commented on a simplified version of our model and derivation, which are more suitable for high school students.
+The model and trick we introduced are suitable for first-year undergraduates.
+We commented on a simplified version of our model and derivation, which are more appropriate for high school students.
+In addition, we gave suggestions on integrating our approach, method, and results into teaching.
+We commented on obtaining the exact solutions for all damping regimes without using formal methods for solving second-order differential equations.